Teams Phone System Enterprise Guide 2026 | EPC

 How does Teams Phone handle international calling for multinational organizations?

 Multinational Teams Phone deployments typically use a hybrid PSTN architecture.
-Regions where Microsoft Calling Plans are available and cost-competitive use Calling Plans.
-Regions where Calling Plans are unavailable or expensive use Direct Routing with local carriers.
+In regions where Microsoft Calling Plans are both available and affordable, organizations utilize these plans.
+However, in areas where Calling Plans are not available or are expensive, Direct Routing with local carriers is used.

 Ready to replace your PBX with Microsoft Teams Phone?
 Contact EPC Group for a Teams Phone assessment and migration plan.